 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:
+We may collect, use, store and transfer different kinds of personal data about you, which we have grouped together as follows:

-Transaction Data includes details about payments to and from you and other details of products and services you have purchased from us.
+Transaction Data: includes details about payments to and from you and other details of products and services you have acquired from us.

-Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website.
+Technical Data: includes internet protocol (IP) address, browser type and version, location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.

-Usage Data includes information about how you use our website, products and services.
+Usage Data: includes information about how you use our website, products and services.

-We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
+We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

 If you fail to provide personal data

-Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
+Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with products or services).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.

-We use different methods to collect data from and about you including through:
+We use different methods to collect data from and about you, including through:

-Direct interactions.
-You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
+Direct interactions: You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

-subscribe to our service or publications; or
+Subscribe to our service or publications

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-Where we need to perform the contract we are about to enter into or have entered into with you.
+Where we need to perform the contract we are about to enter into or have entered into with you

-Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
+Where it is necessary for our legitimate interests (or those of a third-party) and your interests and fundamental rights do not override those interests

-Where we need to comply with a legal obligation.
+Where we need to comply with a legal or regulatory obligation

-Generally, we do not rely on consent as a legal basis for processing your personal data although we will get your consent before sending third party direct marketing communications to you via email or text message.
+Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third-party direct marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by contacting us.